 Overview

 Excylyn Hardin-Smith helps clients resolve complex patent litigation and trade secret disputes.
-She brings meticulous organization and a calm-under-pressure approach to her matters, which span the financial services, software, and health and life sciences industries.
+She brings meticulous organization and a calm-under-pressure approach to her matters, which span diverse technologies and industries ranging from financial services and software to health and life sciences innovations.
+Excylyn relishes the intellectual challenge of learning new technologies, and she takes pride in cultivating a deep understanding of her clients’ industries and business needs in order to form robust litigation strategies.

-Known as a dynamic presenter and a skilled case manager, Excylyn has played a key role in many impactful litigation matters.
-In particular, she assisted with Mpay Inc. v.
+Known as a dynamic presenter and a skilled case manager and strategist, Excylyn handles cases from earliest motions through trial.
+She has played a key role in many impactful litigation matters, advocating for her clients both inside and outside the courtroom.
+Her notable work includes assisting with Mpay Inc. v.
 Erie Custom Computer Applications Inc., et al., a dispute in which Fish obtained a favorable summary judgment for several defendants after the plaintiff demanded $280 million in damages.
-Following the win, Fish won the largest attorney’s fees award under the Copyright Act ever issued in the District of Minnesota.
+Following the win, Fish won the largest attorneys fees award under the Copyright Act ever issued in the District of Minnesota.

-In recent years, Excylyn has developed a particular focus on issues faced by the financial services industry.
-She serves as a single point of contact to address any intellectual property concerns her clients may have, from responding to litigation threats to connecting her clients with talented patent and trademark professionals who can effectively protect their IP.
+Excylyn also has experience helping financial services clients navigate the intellectual property issues unique to their industry.
+She serves as a single point of contact to address any IP concerns her clients may have, from responding to litigation threats to connecting her clients with talented patent and trademark professionals who can effectively protect their IP.

 In addition to her litigation work, Excylyn maintains an active pro bono practice that spans criminal justice, employment law, civil rights, voting rights, and women’s rights.
 When she isn’t practicing law, Excylyn enjoys international travel and amateur photography.